thataruby/module-6/README.md

 ## Commit 4 Reflection
 This milestone showed how a single-threaded server struggles when handling multiple requests, especially when one request takes a long time to process.
 Since the server processes requests sequentially, any slow response (like the /sleep request) blocks other incoming requests, causing delays for all users.

+## Commit 5 Reflection
+In this milestone, the server was improved by implementing ThreadPool, which now allows it to handle multiple requests concurrently instead of processing them one by one.
+This prevents slow requests (like /sleep) from blocking the entire server, making it more efficient.
+The ThreadPool has a set number of worker threads that take turns handling requests, making the server run more smoothly even under hevaly load.